MONTGOMERY BAR ASSOCIATION

 CHILD ADVOCATES COMMITTEE

 With the formation of the Montgomery Child Advocacy Project in 2006, the Child Advocacy Committee and the Youth in the Law Committee were combined.
 The Child Advocates committee focuses on legal issues affecting young adults such as guardianships, school violence, peer mediation programs, etc.

 COLLABORATIVE LAW COMMITTEE

-This committee will bring attorneys together to share, learn, promote, establish and engage in Collaborative Practice as a recognized and commonly used method of conflict resolution.
+This committee brings attorneys together to share, learn, promote, establish and engage in Collaborative Practice as a recognized and commonly used method of conflict resolution.

 COMMUNITY OUTREACH COMMITTEE

 Originally begun to provide MBA members the opportunity to educate community leaders working in fields outside the law about the Bar Association and its members’ work, this committee, which is made up of MBA members and non-attorneys, allows the two groups to work together to determine the needs of the community and then meet those needs.

 CONSTRUCTION AND PUBLIC CONTRACT LAW COMMITTEE